KaleyHamilton/KaleyHamilton/README.md

 -->

 I'm Kaley (she/her)
-I'm currently learning to become a software developer with Tech Elevator Inc, I'm looking forward to learning everything I can and working on projects.
+I'm completed my Java Full Stack Bootcamp to become a software developer with Tech Elevator Inc.
+I'm currently working on some side projects.
+I'm looking forward to learning everything I can.
-You can reach me at my emali. kaleyhamilton6@gmail.com
+You can reach me at my emali kaleyhamilton6@gmail.com